 - F. Development within Other Types of ESHA shall protect ESHA against any significant disruption of habitat values and shall be limited to the following uses: - 1.
 Resource Dependent Uses.
 Public nature trails within riparian ESHA are considered a resource dependent use provided that (1) the length of the trail within the riparian corridor shall be minimized, (2) the trail crosses the stream at right angles to the maximum extent feasible, (3) the trail is kept as far up slope from the stream as possible, (4) trail development involves a minimum of slope disturbance and vegetation clearing, and (5) the trail is the minimum width necessary.
-Interpretive signage may be used along permissible nature trails accessible to the public to provide information about the value and need to protect sensitive resources.
+Interpretive signage may be used along

-- 2. Restoration projects where the primary purpose is restoration of the habitat. - 3.
+- permissible nature trails accessible to the public to provide information about the value and need to protect sensitive resources. - 2.
+Restoration projects where the primary purpose is restoration of the habitat. - 3.
 Invasive plant eradication projects if they are designed to protect and enhance habitat values. - 4.
 Pipelines and utility lines installed underneath the ESHA using directional drilling techniques designed to avoid significant disruption of habitat values.

-As the Glass Beach Stairs falls under the exception as a Resource Dependent use (a trail) and the stairs are located immediately adjacent to a patch of North Coast Riparian Scrub (NCRS) and is located within a disturbed area of North Coast Beach Strand vegetation (NCBS) (see Figure 5a below from the SEIR).
+As the Glass Beach Stairs falls under the exception as a Resource Dependent use (a trail) and the stairs are located approximately 50 feet from an area of North Coast Riparian Scrub (NCBS) (see Figure 5a below from the SEIR).
 The project as designed will pass through a buffer area for North Coast Riparian Scrub.
-The project will also take place in an area with a wetland seep.
-The prior glass beach stairs were also located in this area with a wetland seep and impacted the seep by relocating it and revegetating it.
-The project will include installation of a set of concrete stairs on four sets of risers.
-The construction project will insure that the wetland seep can proceed unimpeded upon completion of the project.
-The wetland seep will likely change course in the future as it has in the past based on water flows and impacts to the bluff face by winter wave action.
+The project will also take place in an area that is within a buffer for a wetland seep.
+The project will insure that the wetland seep can proceed unimpeded upon completion of the project.
 Impacts to the ESHA should be minimized to the degree practical and as required by the MND through Special Condition 1.